mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 What happens after my data are imported into |efi|?
 ===================================================
 After Altmetric connects with your system for the first time, an initial mass import of all your authors, publications, departments, etc. will be carried out.
-The authors, departments, and organisational hierarchy information will be used to populate the **Authors** and **Departments** tabs that can be found in **My institution**.
+The authors, departments, and organizational hierarchy information will be used to populate the **Authors** and **Departments** tabs that can be found in **My institution**.

 Using the publications data you have supplied, Altmetric will retrieve any attention data it has stored in association with these particular publications.
 Thus, attention data for all scholarly articles in your institution will be automatically supplied once the connection is made.
 There is no further work required from you once you have provided Altmetric with access.